qualityshepherd/splog/README.md

 # SPLOG
-_a simple, single page blog that features:_
+_a simple, static, single page blog that features:_

 - Markdown support for posts (with YAML metadata)
 - simple `#hash` routing